Jb05s/jb05s.github.io/_posts/2020-09-16-Attacking-Windows-Lateral-Movement-with-Impacket.md

 ---
 Overview
 ---
-In this short post, I'd like to discuss a few tools available in [SecureAuthCorp's Impacket](https://github.com/SecureAuthCorp/impacket) and what these tools are doing "under the hood".
+In this short post, I'd like to discuss a few tools available in [Impacket](https://github.com/SecureAuthCorp/impacket) and what these tools are doing "under the hood".

 The Situation